bswck/runtime_generics/README.md

 _runtime_generics_ is a niche Python library that allows you to reuse type arguments explicitly passed at runtime to generic classes before instantiation.

-The library does two things:
+The library does three things:
-- makes it possible to retrieve the type arguments passed to the generic class at runtime before the class was instantiated;
+* makes it possible to retrieve the type arguments passed to the generic class at runtime before the class was instantiated;
-- supports basic instance/subclass checking of runtime generic classes.
+* supports basic instance/subclass checking of runtime generic classes.
-- given a parametrized generic class (generic alias), it makes every class method use generic alias `cls` instead of the origin class.
+* given a parametrized generic class (generic alias), it makes every class method use generic alias `cls` instead of the origin class.

 # Simple example